Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Related Work

 \subsection{Density Ratio Estimation}

 A parallel line of work is density ratio estimation, which has been extensively studied in machine learning.
 We refer to the ratio between two densities as the density ratio.
+The density ratio is a useful tool in semiparametric inference, as used in covariate shift adaptation \citep{Shimodaira2000improvingpredictive,Kato2024doubledebiasedcovariateshift}, and we show that this framework can be generalized to a wider class of applications, including ATE estimation.

-Density ratio estimation has attracted considerable attention as an essential task in various machine learning problems, such as regression under covariate shift \citep{Shimodaira2000improvingpredictive,Kato2024doubledebiasedcovariateshift}, learning with noisy labels \citep{Liu2014classificationwith,Fang2020rethinkingimportance}, anomaly detection \citep{Smola2009relativenovelty,Hido2008inlierbased,Abe2019anomalydetection}, two-sample testing \citep{Keziou2005testof,Kanamori2010fdivergence,Sugiyama2011leastsquarestwosample}, change-point detection \citep{Kawahara2009changepointdetection}, causal inference \citep{Uehara2020offpolicy}, and recommendation systems \citep{Togashi2021densityratiobased}.
-While the density ratio can be estimated by separately estimating each density, such an approach may magnify estimation errors by compounding two independent estimations.
+While the density ratio can be estimated by separately estimating each density, such an approach may magnify estimation errors by compounding the errors from two separate estimators.
 To address this issue, end-to-end, direct density ratio estimation methods have been studied, including moment matching \citep{Huang2007correctingsample,Gretton2009covariateshift}, probabilistic classification \citep{Qin1998inferencesfor,Cheng2004semiparametricdensity}, density matching \citep{Nguyen2010estimatingdivergence}, density ratio fitting \citep{Kanamori2009aleastsquares}, and PU learning \citep{Kato2019learningfrom}.
 It is also known that when complicated models such as neural networks are used for this task, the loss function can diverge in finite samples \citep{Kiryo2017positiveunlabeledlearning}.
 Therefore, density ratio estimation methods with neural networks have been investigated \citep{Kato2021nonnegativebregman,Rhodes2020telescopingdensityratio}.